pammacdotnet/TypstPaper/paper.typ

   caption: [Screenshot of the Typst.app web application.], ) <fig:typstapp>

-Papeeria#footnote("https://papeeria.com") and Authorea#footnote("https://www.authorea.com") offer similar collaborative LaTeX editing capabilities but have smaller user bases.
-PLMlatex#footnote("https://plmlatex.math.cnrs.fr"), developed by the _French National Centre for Scientific Research_ (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
+Papeeria#footnote[https://papeeria.com] and Authorea#footnote[https://www.authorea.com] offer similar collaborative LaTeX editing capabilities but have smaller user bases.
+PLMlatex#footnote[https://plmlatex.math.cnrs.fr], developed by the _French National Centre for Scientific Research_ (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
 It provides a user interface and functionality closely resembling Overleaf, though it lacks certain premium features.
-CoCalc#footnote("https://cocalc.com") also supports LaTeX editing alongside tools for calculations, research, and collaboration.
+CoCalc#footnote[https://cocalc.com] also supports LaTeX editing alongside tools for calculations, research, and collaboration.

 The Typst online editor (@fig:typstapp) is a collaborative, web-based platform designed for creating and typesetting documents with Typst, a modern markup-based typesetting system.
 It offers a seamless writing experience with features like instant preview, syntax highlighting, and autocompletion, making it ideal for drafting academic papers, technical reports, and other long-form documents.
 The editor splits the interface into two panels: a source panel for writing Typst markup and a preview panel that renders the document in real time.
 Users can easily format text, insert images, equations, and bibliographies, and leverage Typst's scripting capabilities for advanced customization.
 The web app also supports collaboration through the WebSockets standard @Lombardi2015, allowing users to share projects, track changes, and integrate with tools like Zotero and Mendeley for reference management.

 The development team is actively working on improvements, including better mobile usability and additional features like offline PWA support and private templates for teams.
-The editor is available for free with basic features, while a _pro_#footnote("https://typst.app/pro") subscription unlocks advanced capabilities like Git integration, presentation mode, and increased storage.
+The editor is available for free with basic features, while a _pro_#footnote[https://typst.app/pro] subscription unlocks advanced capabilities like Git integration, presentation mode, and increased storage.

 #let image-width = 100%
 #figure(
-  placement: none,
-  //caption: [Some journal Typst-based templates already qualified to be used for editorial pourposes: _Joint Accelerator Conferences Website_#footnote("https://jacow.org"), _Journal of Machine Learning Research_#footnote("https://www.jmlr.org"), _Institute of Electrical and Electronics Engineers_#footnote("https://ieee.org"), and _Multidisciplinary Digital Publishing Institute_#footnote("https://mdpi.com").],
+  //caption: [Some journal Typst-based templates already qualified to be used for editorial pourposes: _Joint Accelerator Conferences Website_#footnote[https://jacow.org], _Journal of Machine Learning Research_#footnote[https://www.jmlr.org], _Institute of Electrical and Electronics Engineers_#footnote[https://ieee.org], and _Multidisciplinary Digital Publishing Institute_#footnote[https://mdpi.com].],
-  caption: [Some Typst-based journal templates already qualified to be used for editorial pourposes: _Institute of Electrical and Electronics Engineers_#footnote("https://ieee.org"), and _Multidisciplinary Digital Publishing Institute_#footnote("https://mdpi.com").], grid(
+  caption: [Some Typst-based journal templates already qualified to be used for editorial pourposes: _Institute of Electrical and Electronics Engineers_#footnote[https://ieee.org], and _Multidisciplinary Digital Publishing Institute_#footnote[https://mdpi.com].], grid(
     columns: (1fr, 1fr),
     column-gutter: 2pt,